thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 Data Flow Diagrams (DFDs) are particularly useful here because they allow everyone in the room to visualize the application's components, trust boundaries, and data flows.
 The objective is to understand the system well enough that you can begin thinking like an attacker.

 Once you understand what the system is supposed to do, ask yourself a different question: How could someone intentionally misuse this functionality?
-This is where abuse stories come in.
+This is where abuser stories come in.

-An abuse story is simply the malicious counterpart to a user story.
+An abuser story is simply the malicious counterpart to a user story.

-Continuing with the same example, an abuse story might be:
+Continuing with the same example, an abuser story might be:

 > As a malicious user, I want to upload a specially crafted file that compromises the expense reimbursement application.

 The user story describes intended behaviour.
-The abuse story describes unintended behaviour.
+The abuser story describes unintended behaviour.
 Your role as a threat modeler is to bridge the gap between the two, which is the threat scenario.
-This is where you ask: How could this abuse actually happen?
+This is where you ask: How could this abuser actually happen?

 For our example, several possibilities immediately come to mind: